 In this blog, we’ll explore the reasons behind this common issue, how to prevent it, and practical solutions to fix it.
 Joining us is Giselle Ghofrani, a seasoned designer and alterations expert, to share her valuable insights on what to do if your wedding dress is too big.

-Common reasons why your dress
+Common reasons why your dress would be too big

 You’ve lost too much weight before your wedding